nelsinchi-zz/archlinux-installation-guide/README.md

 ```

 Make some rules:
-***NOTE: VERY RECOMMENDED is add SSH access to a different port that the default one***, don't forget include the new port into `/etc/ssh/sshd_config` file and also if it is required make the port forwarding entry into the router.
+***NOTE: VERY RECOMMENDED is add SSH access to a different port that the default one to avoid connection attacks when the standard 22 is open***, don't forget include the new port into `/etc/ssh/sshd_config` file and also if it is required make the port forwarding entry into the router.
 ```
 $ ufw deny SSH comment 'Default SSH port (22) blocked'
 $ ufw allow [new SSH port] comment 'For NEW SSH port assigned'